 • dfsadmin -setquota <N> <directory>...<directory> Set the name quota to be N for each directory.
-Best effort for each directory, with faults
+Best effort for each directory, with faults reported if N is not a positive long integer, the directory does not exist or it is a file, or the directory would immediately exceed the new quota.

-- reported if N is not a positive long integer, the directory does not exist or it is a file, or the directory would immediately exceed the new quota. - dfsadmin -clrquota <directory>...<director> Remove any name quota for each directory.
+- dfsadmin -clrquota <directory>...<director> Remove any name quota for each directory.
 Best effort for each directory, with faults reported if the directory does not exist or it is a file.
-It is not a fault if the directory has no quota. - dfsadmin -setspacequota <N> <directory>...<directory> Set the space quota to be N×230 bytes (GB) for each directory.
-Best effort for each directory, with faults reported if N is neither zero nor a positive integer, the directory does not exist or it is a file, or the directory would immediately exceed the new quota. - dfsadmin -clrspacequota <directory>...<director> Remove any space quota for each directory.
+It is not a fault if the directory has no quota. - dfsadmin -setspacequota <N> <directory>...<directory> Set the space quota to be N bytes for each directory.
+N can also be specified with a binary prefix for convenience, for e.g. 50g for 50 gigabytes and 2t for 2 terabytes etc. Best effort for each directory, with faults reported if N is neither zero nor a positive integer, the directory does not exist or it is a file, or the directory would immediately exceed the new quota. - dfsadmin -clrspacequota <directory>...<director> Remove any space quota for each directory.
 Best effort for each directory, with faults reported if the directory does not exist or it is a file.
 It is not a fault if the directory has no quota.